 The Sierra Club Loma Prieta Chapter Sustainable Land Use Committee reviews and makes recommendations on plans and proposals near El Camino, downtowns, and transit stations.
-Such plans include General Plans, Downtown Plans, Station Area Plans, Pedestrian Plans, Bicycle Plans, individual development proposals, etc. In addition to Sierra Club California Urban Growth Management Policy Guidelines, we use our Chapter's Guidelines for Downtown and Station Area Plans as well as our Chapter's Guidelines for Residential/Mixed-Use Projects to review plans and projects.
+Such plans include General Plans, Downtown Plans, Station Area Plans, Pedestrian Plans, Bicycle Plans, individual development proposals, etc. In addition to Sierra Club California Urban Growth Management Policy Guidelines, we use our Chapter's Guidelines for Downtown and Station Area Plans and Guidelines for Residential/Mixed-Use Projects to review plans and projects.

-- Compact Development - Livable, mixed-use communities with a diversity of housing options
+- Compact Development - Livable, mixed-use communities with diverse housing options

-- Community & Economic Benefits – Improved parks, additional shops and services, active downtown, healthy ecology
+- Community & Economic Benefits – Active downtown with parks, shops, and services

 - Pedestrian Priority – Prioritize walking and active lifestyles